devi-sivakumar-ds/FocusZen/INSTALL.md

 # 🚀 Quick Installation Guide

-## Install the Website Blocker Extension in 5 Steps
+## Install the ZenFocus Extension in 5 Steps

 ### Step 1: Download the Extension
 - Download or clone this repository to your computer